st8tikratio/gc-script-wallet/get-started.md

 - GCScript depends on the dapp being fully transparent about activities
 - CIP-30 <-- What is it?

+- UTXO v.
+Accounting Model -> anyway to convert metadata or specific fields to place in an accounting model or vis a vis.

 ###### Pre-Prod Hash:
 - 003578683581766f613efb420f973e9d3f9671f27e8415435c3977e931fd1224fe09a56de237b477c72c464e29810e3133cc36501d057f2f7a